Graziano Cecchini: Biographical data

-December 2013 article in the newspaper LA STAMPA pages culture.
+December 2013 article in the newspaper LA STAMPA, pages culture.

 February 2014, invited to the first Biennial of contemporary art in the principality of Monaco;

-May 2015 at the Turin Book Fair performs a conference performance.
+May 2015, at the Turin Book Fair, performs a conference performance.
 Named Alchemic Explosion in and of Art.

-May 2015 artistic director of the Ventimiglia event in bloom;
+May 2015, artistic director of the Ventimiglia event in bloom;

-June 2015 one of his works is exhibited at the Palazzo Bianco Musei in Strada Nuova Genova for the Independence day of the US consulate.
+June 2015, one of his works was exhibited at the Palazzo Bianco Musei in Strada Nuova, Genova, for the Independence Day of the US consulate.